Priya (actress)

-Karpagavalli better known by her stage name Priya is an Indian actress who worked on South Indian movies.
+Karpagavalli, better known by her stage name Priya, is an Indian actress who worked on South Indian movies.
 She was a prominent lead actress during the 1980s and 1990s in Malayalam films.
-She now works in Tamil television serials in antagonist roles.

 Background

 Priya hails from Teynampet, Tamil Nadu.
 She was noted for her performance in the Malayalam film Ninnishtam Ennishtam in 1986.
 She is married to David, a cinematographer of Malayalam movies.
 The couple have a son, Prince and a daughter, Aishwarya.